-POST ORD Policy: ICE provides officers all necessary guidance for ca arrying o post orders established for every post, which are reviewe assignment to that post. a at leas t annua illy, and igiven to each oπicer upon Components Y N NA Remarks Every Fixed post has a set of post orders.
-Each set contains the latest inserts (emergency memoranda, etc.) and revisions. \boxtimes One individual or department is responsible for keeping all post-orders current with revisions that take place between reviews.
-The IGSA maintains a complete set (central file) of post orders. · ⊠ The central file accessible to all staff. Ø П The OIC or Contract / IGSA equivalent initiate/authorizes all post-order changes. \boxtimes The OIC or Contract / IGSA equivalent has signed and dated the last page of every section. × A review/updating/reissuing of post orders occurs regularly and at a minimum, annually. Ø Procedures keep post orders and logbooks secure from detainees at all times. × Every armed-post officer qualifies with the post weapon(s) before assuming post duty. \boxtimes No armed Post Armed-post post orders provide instructions for escape attempts. × No armed Post The post orders for housing units track the event schedule. \boxtimes Housing-unit post officers record all detainee activity in a log.
-The post order include instructions on maintaining the logbook. × ] At-Ri sk Repeat Finding
+Policy: ICE provides officers all necessary guidance for carrying out their duties.
+This guidance includes the post orders established for every post, which are reviewed at least annually, and given to each officer upon assignment to that post.

+Components Υ N NA Remarks Every Fixed post has a set of post orders. \boxtimes Each set contains the latest inserts (emergency memoranda, etc.) and revisions.
+One individual or department is responsible for keeping all post-orders current with revisions that take place between reviews.
+The IGSA maintains a complete set (central file) of post orders. \boxtimes The central file accessible to all staff. \boxtimes The OIC or Contract / IGSA equivalent initiate/authorizes all post-order changes. \boxtimes The OIC or Contract / IGSA equivalent has signed and dated the last page of every section. \boxtimes A review/updating/reissuing of post orders occurs regularly and at a minimum, annually. \boxtimes Procedures keep post orders and logbooks secure from detainees at all times. \boxtimes Every armed-post officer qualifies with the post weapon(s) before assuming post duty. \boxtimes Armed-post post orders provide instructions for escape attempts. \boxtimes The post orders for housing units track the event schedule. \boxtimes Housing-unit post officers record all detainee activity in a log.
+The post order include instructions on maintaining the logbook. × ⊠ Acceptable ☐ Deficient ☐] At-Ri sk Repeat Finding